ENSE374LabProject2016/AnimalKingdom/README.md

 # AnimalKingdom
 This is ENSE 374 Lab Project (Lab4)

-Inorder to run the project , clone the repository and use Last Updated Lab Project folder.
+Inorder to run the project , clone the repository and use labproject folder.
 Built using Eclipse IDE.
 Also a jar file is available.

 Group Members: